Strategizing University Rank Improvement using Interpretable Machine Learning and Data Visualization: Introduction

+Various researches related to different issues associated with University Rankings have been performed.
 Most efforts in the past have focused on assessing the methodology of different ranking systems or examining the impact of such rankings on higher education.
 Very limited research has been performed to provide a way for a university to improve its rank in a particular ranking framework.
+Principal Component Analysis and Factor Analysis have been used to understand the importance of the parameters used in the ranking model and concluded that reputation and research output of the university are primary factors that determine the university ranks~\cite{sixteen}.
+Encouraging academicians for research publication as a strategy to improve international academic ranking has been also examined in the past~\cite{fatt}.
+A recent study shows how specific changes in strategic direction not only improve a university’s market position but can also contribute to a significant rise in their rank~\cite{dowsett}.
+A work focused on ranking smaller academic entities such as university departments hints at how difficult it is for an institution to improve its position~\cite{sziklai}.
 In this paper, we present a novel idea of classifying the rankings data using Decision Trees, plotting them visually, and propose a methodology to quantitatively assess the scope of improvement and make knowledgeable decisions for rank improvements.
 Decision trees include realism in decision analysis by considering the possibility of other chance events and have been successfully used for predictive analysis in several domains ~\cite{decisiontree,thirtyseven, fifty-eight}.
-The advantage of using decision trees is that it is one of the easier explainable models of machine learning that can be visualized while making necessary decisions.
-To the best of our knowledge, decision trees have not been used much in analyzing university ranking data or towards higher educational institute rank predictions.
-Visual representation of data using Decision Tress can help universities in identifying the scope of improvements in different domains. \\ The National Institutional Ranking Framework (NIRF) ranking data has been considered in this work~\cite{thirtythree}, however the proposed methodology can be extended to other university ranking system data.
+To the best of our knowledge, interpretable machine learning (ML) has not been used in analyzing university ranking data or towards higher educational institute rank predictions.
+The advantage of using decision trees is that it is one of the easier explainable machine learning models and also aids in uncertainty quantification.
+Furthermore, we show how visual representation of data obtained from Decision Tress can help universities in easily identifying the scope of improvements in different domains. \\ The rankings has possibly established the belief that improvement is only possible in relation to the performance of other institutes~\cite{brankovic}.
+Therefore, to quantify the scope of any improvement in this context requires the data associated with a group of institutes which has been ranked by a particular ranking framework.
+The National Institutional Ranking Framework (NIRF) ranking data has been considered in this work~\cite{thirtythree}, however the proposed methodology can be extended to other university ranking system data.
 NIRF ranking framework provides a plethora of scientometric data related to different aspects of educational institutes~\cite{gangan}.
 The data consists of size-dependent and size-independent parameters, and also several components in terms of quantity and quality in a meaningful way.
 Finally, the NIRF model reduces the vast higher education institutional data into a single score.
 More details related to NIRF is provided in the next section.